 - Newland Accounts Payable Lead – Valerie Vance

 Q: Before you started using AvidXchange, describe your reconciliation process.

 - Brittany: Before AvidXchange, our whole process was very manual.
 We are a company that takes baby steps when advancing procedures.
 We used to have a physical check signer in the office at all times, which is impossible when you only have three approved signers, and they are all individuals who travel frequently.
 This is especially difficult when we are trying to close the month/year and they are out of town for meetings or inventory.

 - Pamela: The reconciliation process was tedious before Avid.
 We cut many checks, and often vendors hold on to them so outstanding checks are carried over month-to-month.
 Keeping track of these month to month created a great deal of work.

 - Valerie: Before AvidXchange, the process of reconciliation was time-consuming.
 We were constantly going to the files or retrieving items from storage.
 It was costly at times.
 Also, the process of scanning the items and saving them somewhere.

 - Heather: Prior to electronic invoicing, we were dragging out boxes of paper or crowding at the file cabinet area to find every important piece of paper for auditors, CPAs, etc. It took a lot of time and effort to collect all the documentation needed for year end!
-And if something wasn’t filed correctly, forget about.
+And if something wasn’t filed correctly, it was a big problem.